 - IB (International Baccalaureate) Exam

-Students desiring to challenge a course by a departmental examination must complete the Prior Learning Application with the Office of Prior Learning Assessment and then request permission to test from the appropriate Executive Dean.
+Students desiring to challenge a course by a departmental examination must complete the Prior Learning Application with the Perkins Career Success Center and then request permission to test from the appropriate Executive Dean.
 If the course is approved for challenge by departmental examination, the dean will notify the testing center and arrange a date for the test to be administered.
 Please note departmental examinations WILL NOT be administered for subjects in which a CLEP or DANTES (DSST) examination exists.

 The student will: